elastic/ecs/README.md

 ## <a name="agent"></a> Agent fields

 The agent fields contain the data about the software entity, if any, that collects, detects, or observes events on a host, or takes measurements on a host.
-Examples include beats.
-Agents may also run on devices.
-ECS agent.* fields shall be populated with details of the agent running on the host or device where the event happened or the measurement was taken.
+Examples include Beats.
+Agents may also run on observers.
+ECS agent.* fields shall be populated with details of the agent running on the host or observer where the event happened or the measurement was taken.

 | Field  | Description  | Level  | Type  | Example  |